adammoss/montepython_public/sphinx-documentation/multi.rst

    for MPICH, etc.).

-Once the sampling has finished, the output of it can be analised as in the MCMC case with :code:`MontePython.py -info [chain_folder]/NS` (notice that one must specify the :code:`NS` subfolder).
-This will create a chain file in the chain root folder containing the (accepted) points of the nested sampling, and it will be automatically analysed as a MCMC chain, producing the expected files and plots.
+Once the sampling has finished, the output of it can be analised as in the MCMC case with :code:`MontePython.py -info [chain_folder]/MN` (notice that one must specify the :code:`MN` subfolder).
+This will create a chain file in the chain root folder containing the (accepted) points of MultiNest, and it will be automatically analysed as a MCMC chain, producing the expected files and plots.

-The MultiNest parameters are added after the :code:`-m NS` flag in the command line.
+The MultiNest parameters are added after the :code:`-m MN` flag in the command line.
 They are described in the next section (more thorough descriptions are to be looked for within the MultiNest documentation).